Are you frequently embarrassed on walks by your dog pulling on the leash?

 In one case this caused an actual abrasion to the dog’s skin.

-In another, the lead showed signs of where from the constant rubbing against the dog.
+In another, the lead showed signs of wear from the constant rubbing against the dog.

 Indeed, chaffing was a recurring theme amongst those who were less than impressed with the harness.

 Of course, the risk of chaffing is present with any harness, and likely to be worse for short-coated dogs that don’t have a full coat of hair to protect them.